Jem (TV series): Comics

 In 2011, Hasbro released a one-off comic book titled Unit:E as an exclusive at the New York Comic-Con; this was created by "HasLab" as a potential multi-brand crossover platform.
 The plot depicted Synergy, now an alien artificial intelligence, assisting the descendant of Acroyear and a Biotron from Micronauts in searching for heroes to help him combat Baron Karza.
 She shows them characters from G.I.
 Joe, Transformers, Battleship Galaxies, Stretch Armstrong, Action Man, M.A.S.K. and Candy Land among others.
 Jerrica herself is shown as not having taken up the Jem identity yet, but will eventually compose the "Music of the Spheres" (presumably with Synergy's aid).
 The comic was never followed up.
 The Jem comic book was released by IDW in March 2015: written by Kelly Thompson, art by Sophie Campbell and colors by M. Victoria Robado.
 The comic book offers a modern re-imagining of the series with new character designs and different situations, such as Jem and The Holograms and The Misfits being unsigned bands at the start with Eric Raymond being hired as The Misfits' manager during the second story arc.
 In addition, Kimber and Stormer begin a romantic relationship.
 As of Issue #16, which is Campbell's final issue as regular artist, The Stingers have been introduced to the series with Raya featured as a fourth member of the band.
 The title's current status within the new Hasbro Comic Book Universe (consisting of several new or relaunched titles, using the IDW Transformers comics as the backbone for a cohesive universe) has been somewhat erratic; IDW writers have generally indicated that, while characters from Jem will not show up in crossovers (including the Revolution mini-series that launched the universe), they do exist and will receive occasional references.
 The series ended on June 14, 2017, with issue #26, but a six-issue miniseries--Jem and The Holograms: Infinite #1 and Jem and The Holograms: Misfits Infinite #1 was released later in the month.
 A one-shot Jem and The Holograms: IDW 20/20 was published in January 2019 as part of IDW 20/20 which celebrated the 20th anniversary of IDW Publishing.
 The comic takes place 20 years after the final issue of the ongoing comic.

-In October 2025, it was announced the comic license was transferred to Boom Studios.
+In October 2025, it was announced the comic license was transferred to Boom!
+Studios.
 A new ongoing Jem and the Holograms comic will be published in 2026.
-Boom Studios will also launch a Kickstarter for a trade collection of the IDW Publishing comics in November 2025.
+Boom Studios also launched a Kickstarter for a trade collection of the IDW Publishing comics in November 2025.
+In February 2026, it was revealed that Boom!
+Studios will be teaming with show creator Christy Marx on a limited series that will finally conclude the original show's storyline.
+The book is expected to debut later that year.